Axel Paris - Research Scientist

 `r(\mathbf{p}) = r_b + a n({\pi(\mathbf{p})} / l)`

 With `r_b` the base radius, `a` the noise amplitude, `l` the noise wavelength, and `\pi \quad : \quad \mathbb R^3 \rightarrow \mathbb \R^3` the projection function to the surface of the primitive (in this case a sphere).
 More precisely, the goal is to modify the radius of the primitive using a noise function - but this time, the evaluation is constrained to the surface of the primitive using the projection `\pi(\mathbf{p})`.
-This avoids the creation of floaters as the noise is not evaluated for every different point in 3D space.
-This kind of noise-based primitive is also called star-shaped noise, and has been detailed in several papers (here, and more recently in one of my paper here).
+This avoids the creation of floaters as the noise is not evaluated for every different point in 3D space but constrained to the sphere surface.
+This technique is also sometimes called star-shaped noise, and has been detailed in several papers (here, and more recently in one of my paper here).

 So-called star-shaped noise primitives ensure that there are no floaters in the scene.
 The noise evaluation is constrained to the surface of the underlying skeletal primitive.

-This does not come without limitations.
+This technique can be applied to any SDF that manipulate a radius.
+There are still some limitations.
 As opposed to hypertexturing presented above, star-shaped noise primitive cannot create overhangs on the shape, so the details appear a little more uniform.
 Details also come from the same noise function, which provides less expressivity and control than traditional texture mapping.
 Ideally we would want the same flexibility than meshes and displacement maps - which is not possible because of the lack of parameterization of implicit surfaces.
 Let's look into potential solutions.

 Warping implicit surfaces

-The equivalent of displacement for implicit surfaces is called warping.
-A warp is defined as a domain deformation and is widely used in computer graphics: for instance, image warping is commonly found in filters of messaging apps such as Snapchat to make your pictures look weird; in texture synthesis, warping is an essential tool to create procedural textures; and in implicit modeling, warping is used to create more interesting shapes as it deforms space around the object.
+The closest equivalent of displacement for implicit surfaces is called warping.
+A warp is a domain deformation, and is widely used in computer graphics: for instance, image warping is commonly found in filters of messaging apps such as Snapchat to make your pictures look funny; in texture synthesis, warping is an essential tool to create procedural textures; and in implicit modeling, warping may be used to create more interesting shapes as it deforms space.
 In essence, a warp is a mapping `\mathbb R^3 \rightarrow \mathbb R^3` that is applied to the point before evaluating the SDF function.
-There are a lost of possible deformation, including affine transformation (translation, rotation, scale), bending, twisting...
-You can find a large set of examples on Inigo Quilez website here.
+There are a lost of possible deformation, including affine transformation (translation, rotation, scale), bending, twisting (see here for more examples).

-Now the question is: how to parameterize our implicit primitives, and use it for warping?
-One classical UV-less pipeline used in the industry is based on triplanar mapping (also called box mapping), and it is possible to use this technique for warping implicit surfaces.
+The problem is that we are still lacking a parameterization of our implicit surface (no UVs).
+So how can we parameterize our implicit primitives, and use it for warping?
+One classical UV-less pipeline used in the industry is triplanar mapping (also called box mapping), and it is possible to use this technique for warping implicit surfaces.

 Triplanar warping